 Today is my group’s reveal day for the Secret Recipe Club.
 What is the SRC?
-Basically you are assigned a fellow participant’s blog by the organizer and then you pick a recipe of your choice from that blog and make your version of it.
+Basically, you are assigned a fellow participant’s blog by the organizer and then you pick a recipe of your choice from that blog and make your version of it.
 But it is a secret, you cannot reveal whom you picked and what you made until the established posting date and time.
 This month’s secret: Chocolate Mousse.

 This month my assigned blog was a very sweet one: Chit Chat Chomp written by Leigh.
-Ihave to say this is one of the most elegant blogs I have seen, the tone, the look and the recipes.
+I have to say this is one of the most elegant blogs I have seen, the tone, the look and the recipes.
 Leigh is all about her my home in Melbourne, food and her passion for anything French.

 As I grew up I tried new things, the more different the better.
-Later I was afraid of disapointment, of not enjoying the same airy and light texture I know from chilhood.
+Later I was afraid of disappointment, of not enjoying the same airy and light texture I know from childhood.
 My mousse turned out a tad denser than expected but it was pretty damn close to the mousse of my youth.

-- 450 g dark chocolate (no more than 55% cocoa)
+- 450 g dark chocolate no more than 55% cocoa

 - 1 litre thickened cream